10 people have died in fire at Brazil soccer team complex

 “The majority of them (the team) stayed, my friends stayed (at the facility),” he said.
 “Today I woke up and heard this terrible news.”

-Like many professional clubs in Brazil, Flamengo has a development program for promising young players.
+Like many professional clubs, Flamengo has a development program for promising young players.
 Many, particularly those who live outside of Rio de Janeiro, stay at the facilities while training.

-The dream of many youths in Latin America’s largest nation, winner of five World Cup titles, is to make it into the professional ranks.
+The dream of many youths in Brazil, winner of five World Cup titles, is to make it into the professional ranks.
 The academies identify talented players at a young age, working with them as they grow, and the best eventually play for Flamengo or other teams in Brazil.

 “If you are going to make it, you need to get into one of these academies.
 It’s a huge honor for these kids,” said Sebastian Abbot, author of “The Away Game: The Epic Search for Soccer’s Next Superstars.”